ivanrakhmadi/dibimbing/README.md

 - PaymentMethod : The customer’s payment method (Electronic check, Mailed check, Bank transfer (automatic), Credit card (automatic))
 - MonthlyCharges : The amount charged to the customer monthly
 - TotalCharges : The total amount charged to the customer
-- Churn : Whether the customer churned or not (Yes or No)
+- Churn : Whether the customer churned or not (Yes or No)\

+## Data Preparation
+- Code Used:
+- Python Version: 3.7.12
+- Packages: Pandas, Numpy, Matplotlib, and Seaborn